baaluidnrey/ros-technical-test/README.md

 \end{array}\right]
 $$

-2. Coder le noeud `traj_arti` qui permet de faire une interpolation de trajectoire articulaire entre deux positions et qui publie les consignes sur le topic `/joints_state`.
+2. Code the node `traj_arti` which allows for interpolation of articulatory trajectory between two positions and publishes commands on the `/joints_state` topic.

-3. Faire un merge request avec le code + une documentation en markdown pour son utilisation.
+3. Create a merge request with the code + markdown documentation for its usage.